jonesdeini/spork-minitest-spec/README.md

 ## What's different

 minitest-rails uses a `minitest_helper.rb` file instead of a `test_helper.rb` file.

-It includes fixes from nuxlli to support passing flags and minitest/pride
+Also include fixes from nuxlli to support passing flags and minitest/pride

 ## Credit

-semaperepelitsa - creating spork-minitest nuxlli - patching spork-minitest to support passing flags and minitest/pride
+semaperepelitsa - creating spork-minitest

+nuxlli - patching spork-minitest to support passing flags and minitest/pride